How to Drag a Formula Horizontally with Vertical Reference in Excel

 Excel Drag Formula Horizontally with Vertical Reference Using COLUMN Function with VLOOKUP

-After pressing ENTER, you’ll get the output as James and drag the formula horizontally to pull out the other data for the specified Product ID.
+• Drag the formula horizontally to pull out the other data for the specified Product ID.

 Excel Drag Formula Horizontally with Vertical Reference Using COLUMN Function with VLOOKUP

-Eventually, the output will be as follows.
+• The output will look as follows.

 Excel Drag Formula Horizontally with Vertical Reference Using COLUMN Function with VLOOKUP